rgiordan/LinearResponseVariationalBayesNIPS2015/README.md

 The scripts require numerous external libraries.
 The scripts ```install_julia_packages.jl``` and ```install_R_packages.R``` should check your system and install any that are missing.

+Note that this paper was written using Julia v0.3.
+Julia has changed dramatically since then and the paper code has not been actively maintained, so an older install of Julia will certainly be required.
+If you have trouble and want help, please contact the authors.

 Interested users may also want to look at two other stand-alone repos:

 - [LinearResponseVariationalBayes.jl](https://github.com/rgiordan/LinearResponseVariationalBayes.jl),